Arthur Kurzweil: Author

 From Generation to Generation: How to Trace Your Jewish Genealogy and Family History was first published in 1980 and has since been published in a third revised edition.
 The book provides information on Kurzweil's own family history quest in addition to step-by-step advice on gathering information on one's family history from family members, family papers, Holocaust research, immigration and naturalization records, and online databases, among other sources.
 A revised and updated version of this book was published by Jossey-Bass in 2004.

-After an extended period of time during which Kurzweil's efforts were focused on publishing books by other authors, Kurzweil returned to his own writing, with books such as On the Road with Rabbi Steinsaltz: 25 Years of Pre-Dawn Car Trips, Mind-Blowing Encounters, and Inspiring Conversations with a Man of Wisdom in 2006, Kabbalah for Dummies in 2007 and The Torah for Dummies in 2008. and The Talmud for Dummies.
+After an extended period of time during which Kurzweil's efforts were focused on publishing books by other authors, Kurzweil returned to his own writing, with books such as On the Road with Rabbi Steinsaltz: 25 Years of Pre-Dawn Car Trips, Mind-Blowing Encounters, and Inspiring Conversations with a Man of Wisdom in 2006,Kabbalah for Dummies in 2007 The Torah for Dummies in 2008.
+The Talmud for Dummies in 2025, "Jewish History For Dummies" in 2026, and was a major contributor to "Judaism All-in-One For Dummies" also in 2026.

 In 2009, Jossey-Bass published Pebbles of Wisdom From Rabbi Adin Steinsaltz: Edited and with Notes by Arthur Kurzweil.
-It includes the internationally renowned rabbi's thoughts on the big topics of life and spirituality, culled from more than thirty years Rabbi Steinsaltz's lectures, writings, interviews, and conversations.
+It includes the rabbi's thoughts on life and spirituality, drawn from more than thirty years of Rabbi Steinsaltz's lectures, writings, interviews, and conversations.

 In 2022, Ben Yehuda Press published a memoir by Kurzweil, The Persistence of Memory: My Father's Ukrainian Shtetl--A Holocaust Reckoning.
-It tells of Kurzweil's travels to the places in Eastern Europe where his family was murdered during the Holocaust, and his successful efforts to establish close relationships to the residents of those towns.
+It tells of Kurzweil's travels to the places in Eastern Europe where his family was murdered during the Holocaust, and his efforts to establish relationships with the residents of those towns.